freifunk-gluon/gluon/docs/dev/basics.rst

 - use tabs instead of spaces
 - trailing whitespaces must be eliminated
 - files need to end with a final newline
-- newlines need to have unix line endings (lf)
+- newlines need to have Unix line endings (lf)

 To that end we provide a ``.editorconfig`` configuration, which is supported by most of the editors out there.